English Monarchs

 The effect the incident had on Albert was catastrophic.
 He sent his son an extremely long letter on the subject.
 He went on to visit Bertie to further drive the message home.
 Bertie was reassuringly contrite, but Albert, distraught with sorrow, continued to worry and fret over the matter.

 The devastated Queen, whose adoration and dependence on her husband had been immense, suffered a breakdown.
-She had come to rely on her husband's advice and guidance in every aspect of her life, to such an extent that she now felt totally lost.
+She had come to rely on her husband's advice and guidance in every aspect of her life, to such an extent that she now felt lost.
 "The world is gone for me, my life as a happy one is ended," she wrote dejectedly.
 Wrapped in self-pity she became reclusive and refused to carry out state duties or appear in public, leading to direct criticism of the monarchy.
 She incarcerated herself at her homes of Osborne, on the Isle of Wight or Balmoral, in the Highlands of Scotland.

 As the years passed the Queen's sense of loss and grief for her husband did not abate.
 Never an easy character, she stubbornly ignored calls for her to appear in public more often, which provided ammunition for republicans.
-Scandal threatened to engulf her when she formed an emotional attachment to one of her Highland servants, John Brown, many referred caustically to the Queen as Mrs. Brown, adverse comments about her behaviour began to appear in the press and there were calls for her to stand down in favour of the Prince of Wales.
+The scandal threatened to engulf her when she formed an emotional attachment to one of her Highland servants, John Brown, many referred caustically to the Queen as Mrs Brown, adverse comments about her behaviour began to appear in the press and there were calls for her to stand down in favour of the Prince of Wales.
 There was unlikely to be anything in the relationship other than the companionship the lonely Queen craved.

 Victoria's Prime Ministers